Gallery Soulflower

-The Gallery Soulflower is an art gallery in Thailand created and managed by Soulflower and founded by Amit Sarda and Natasha Tuli.
-Since 2007 they have been promoting Indian art and it serves as a platform for Indian contemporary artists to present their individual art.
-The gallery is housed within the Silom Galleria and organizes 4-6 exhibitions annually, by established and emerging Indian artists from all over the country, as well as foreign artists.
-Works on display range from painting, sculpture, photography, installations, to new media and conceptual-based art.
+The Gallery Soulflower is an art gallery in Thailand created and managed by Soulflower.
+It was founded by Amit Sarda and Natasha Tuli, and since 2007 they have been promoting Indian art and it serves as a platform for Indian contemporary artists to present their individual art.
+The gallery is housed within the Silom Galleria and organizes 4-6 exhibitions annually by established and emerging Indian artists from all over the country, and as well as foreign artists.
+Works on display range from painting, sculpture, photography, and installation art, to new media and conceptual-based art.